-US banks report mixed results, see consumers as still fairly healthy
+US Banks Report Mixed Results, See Consumers As Still Fairly Healthy

 As with JPMorgan and Bank of America, Wells Fargo saw an increase in charge offs compared with the prior quarter.

-But Chief Executive Charlie Scharf characterized credit quality as a "modest deterioration" that is "consistent with our expectations."
+But Chief Executive Charlie Scharf characterised credit quality as a "modest deterioration" that is "consistent with our expectations".

-The results were weighed down by costs including $780 million for severance and other expenses connected to a reorganization.
+The results were weighed down by costs including $780 million for severance and other expenses connected to a reorganisation.

 The bank has also significantly shrunk its global consumer banking footprint, divesting assets in China, Vietnam and other markets.